huggingface/blog/opinion-classification-with-kili.md

 ## AutoTrain with HuggingFace

-Automated machine learning is a term for automating a machine learning pipeline.
+Automated Machine Learning is a term for automating a Machine Learning pipeline.
 It also includes data cleaning, model selection, and hyper-parameter optimization too.
-We can use HuggingFace’s [transformers](https://huggingface.co/docs/transformers/model_doc/auto) for automated hyper-parameter searching.
-Hyper-parameter optimization is a really difficult and time-consuming process.
+We can use 🤗 transformers for automated hyper-parameter searching.
+Hyper-parameter optimization is a difficult and time-consuming process.

 While we can build our pipeline ourselves by using transformers and other powerful APIs, it is also possible to fully automate this with [AutoTrain](https://huggingface.co/autotrain).
 AutoTrain is built on many powerful APIs like transformers, [datasets](https://github.com/huggingface/datasets) and [inference-api](https://huggingface.co/docs/transformers/main_classes/trainer).